Samarth1302/Anomaly_Detection/Results/readme.md

+This folder contains:
-This folder contains the plots of accuracy for every algorithm (kNN, Random Forest, Gaussian Naive Bayes, Quadratic Discriminant Analysis) with ANOVA and PCA.
+- The plots of accuracy for every algorithm (kNN, Random Forest, Gaussian Naive Bayes, Quadratic Discriminant Analysis) with ANOVA and PCA.
-The overall best accuracy plot for all four algorithms with ANOVA and PCA is also given.
+- The comparison table enlisting the accuracy of each algorithm with ANOVA and PCA.